Hammonator Organ to Guitar Amp Conversion

 Theory

-A grounded plug was used, this is critical for safety.
-A 2 amp fuse and switch are used to provide a standard fused disconnect.
-The varistor on the transformer primary protects against line voltage transients, those can get multiplied on the high voltage output winding and cause damage.
+A grounded AC cord was installed in the amplifier, this is critical for safety.
+A 2 amp fuse and switch were installed to provide a standard fused disconnect.
+A varistor was placed on the power transformer's primary winding to protect against line voltage transients, those can get multiplied on the high voltage output winding and cause damage to downstream parts.

-The transformer high voltage winding is sent to a center tapped full wave rectifier consisting of two 1N4007 diodes.
+The power transformer's high voltage winding is sent to a center-tapped full wave rectifier consisting of two 1N4007 diodes.
 The high voltage DC is dropped through a typical chain of resistors and capacitors to produce the voltages used in the amp.
-The first resistor (500 ohms/10 Watt) is used to set the initial B1+ voltage that drives the power output tubes.
-One could probably reduce this value a bit, but the amp is plenty loud as-is and higher voltages may reduce the power tube lifetime.
+The first resistor (150 ohms/2 Watt) is used to set the initial B1+ voltage that drives the power output tubes.

-There is a lot of misinformation on the net about tube rectifiers vs solid state rectifiers and the effect on amp sound.
-This probably derives from the more efficient nature of solid state diodes and the resulting higher voltage when a direct substitution is done.
-Putting a resistor after the diodes drops the B+ voltage to a level that is closer to that achieved with a 5U4 rectifier.
-The diodes have the advantage of better efficiency due to the lack of a filament, the power transformer will run much cooler using diodes.
+There is a lot of misinformation on the net about tube rectifiers vs solid-state rectifiers and the effect on amp sound.
+This derives from the more efficient nature of solid-state diodes and the resulting higher voltage when a direct substitution is done.
+Putting a resistor after the diodes drops the B+ voltage to a level that is closer to that achieved with a 5U4 rectifier and also "softens" the amp's transient response, just like a rectifier tube.
+The solid-state diodes have the much better power efficiency since they don't require a high current filament.
+The power transformer will run much cooler using solid-state diodes.
 The 1nF/1KV capacitors across the diodes protect against high voltage transients and eliminate RF rectification issues.

 The 5H inductor choke is used to reduce hum in the preamp stages, the value is not especially critical.
-The 220nF capacitors in the power supply are fairly unique to this design, they improve the high frequency response of the amp.
-This is a trick that was borrowed from solid state circuitry.
-If you don't have any 220nF caps, a pair of 100nF caps should do the job.
+The 220nF capacitor in the high voltage power supply removes power line transients from the power transformer's secondary winding.
+If you don't have any 220nF caps on hand, a 100nF part will work.

 The balanced phase splitter circuit is formed by VT4a and VT4b.
-This stage combined with the power tube stage is fairly close to the Fender Vibroverb circuit.
+This stage combined with the power tube stage is fairly similar to the Fender Vibroverb circuit.
 The two opposite-phase drive signals are sent to the control grids of the 6V6 power output tubes.
-There are a few tricks borrowed from RF power amp designs here.
-The 10nF capacitors from the screen grids to ground reduce potential radio frequency oscillations.
-These caps should not be confused with the unpopular tone-deadening control grid caps added to Post-CBS Fender Twin Reverb amps.
-The coil/resistor arrays on the power tube plates also help eliminate any RF oscillations.
-While experimenting with the circuit, some nearly dead power tubes were used, the tubes tended to oscillate when biased to a useful setting.
-These additions reduced that problem and improved the sound, RF superimposed on audio does not sound good.
+An RF power amp trick is used here to reduce potential radio frequency oscillation issues, 10nF capacitors bypass the 6V6 screen grids to ground.
+These caps should not be confused with the unpopular tone-deadening control grid caps that were added to Post-CBS Fender Twin Reverb amps.

 Biasing the Power Tubes